Little Miracles (Happen Every Day): Critical reception

 Larry Flick from Billboard magazine described "Little Miracles (Happen Every Day)" as "a warm and familiar ballad fueled by his instantly recognizable voice and positive lyrics."
 He noted that it has "a grand, necessarily dramatic tone, with an arrangement overflowing with sweeping strings and a gospel-like choir of backing singers that includes Cissy Houston and Lisa Fischer."
 Randy Clark from Cash Box called it a "rich, mid-tempo blending of R&B with a large helping of Gospel".

 A reviewer from People Magazine named it a "umpteenth ode to the power of love", adding that "bolstered by carefully layered and artfully displayed background vocals, the single is quietly triumphant."
 Leesa Daniels from Smash Hits gave it a full score of five out of five, writing, "This man has the best voice in the world, all hot chocolate and melted marshmallows.
 He makes you feel as though everything will be all right.
 This starts slowly but come the chorus you'll be screeching at the top of your lungs trying to hit the notes with the great man.
 It's like all his other records, but when they're this good, who cares?"

+Chart performance

+"Little Miracles" was a moderate success upon its release, peaking at number 62 on the Billboard Hot 100 and number 30 on its Adult Contemporary chart.
+On the Hot R&B Singles chart, it was his overall 24th top ten R&B hit and became Vandross' eleventh consecutive top ten single and also his last in a row, ending a streak of top ten R&B hits that had started with "Any Love" in 1988 as the follow-up single, "Heaven Knows", only managed to reach number 24 on the chart, where it became his lowest R&B chart showing since "So Amazing" peaked at 94 on the chart back in 1987.
+In the UK, it was a moderate hit there as well, peaking at number 23.